Steiner Brothers: World Wrestling Federation (1992–1994)

-The Steiners successfully defended their titles against The Heavenly Bodies on August 30, 1993 at SummerSlam 1993.
+The Steiners successfully defended their titles against The Heavenly Bodies on August 30, at SummerSlam.
 On the September 13, 1993 episode of Raw in New York City, New York, the Steiners defended their titles against The Quebecers in a "Province of Quebec rules" match, wherein titles can change hands via disqualification.
 The match ended when the manager of The Quebecers, Johnny Polo, threw a hockey stick into the ring, which was about to be used by Jacques, however, Scott took it away and began to hit him with it as the referee turned around, thus, he disqualified the Steiner Brothers, awarding the title to The Quebecers.
 Scott gained a measure of revenge by defeating Pierre in a singles match the following week on Raw.

-At the 1993 Survivor Series on November 24, 1993, the Steiners teamed with Lex Luger and The Undertaker as "The All-Americans".
+At the Survivor Series on November 24, the Steiners teamed with Lex Luger and The Undertaker as "The All-Americans".
 The All-Americans defeated their opponents, "The Foreign Fanatics" (Yokozuna, Crush, Ludvig Borga and Jacques), although Luger was the sole survivor.

-On January 22, 1994, both Steiners entered the 1994 Royal Rumble, with Scott entering at number one.
+On January 22, 1994, both Steiners entered the Royal Rumble, with Scott entering at number one.
 After Rick entered at number three, the brothers cooperated until being eliminated by Owen Hart and Diesel respectively.
-The Steiners wrestled sparingly after that and eventually left the promotion in mid 1994.
+The Steiners wrestled sparingly after that and eventually left the promotion in mid-1994.
 Scott appeared last in a King of the Ring qualifier loss to Irwin R. Schyster at the April 13 Superstars of Wrestling taping (which included a run-in from Rick after the match), which aired on May 7.
 Scott would return to the company in late 2002.

 Extreme Championship Wrestling (1995)

-The Steiners debuted in Extreme Championship Wrestling (ECW) on July 28, 1995 in the Orange County Fairgrounds in Middletown, New York, defeating Dudley Dudley and Vampire Warrior.
-They next appeared with ECW in The Flagstaff on August 4, 1995 in Jim Thorpe, Pennsylvania, defeating Dudley Dudley and 2 Cold Scorpio.
-The Steiner Brothers made their debut in the Philadelphia, Pennsylvania, ECW Arena on August 5, 1995 at WrestlePalooza 1995, teaming with Eddie Guerrero in a loss to Scorpio, Dean Malenko and Cactus Jack.
-On August 25, 1995 in Jim Thorpe they defeated Scorpio and Malenko, and they went on to defeat Scorpio and Chris Benoit the following evening.
-On August 28, 1995, they defeated Dudley Dudley and Dances with Dudley in the Big Apple Dinner Theater in Kennett Square, Pennsylvania.
+The Steiners debuted in Extreme Championship Wrestling (ECW) on July 28, 1995, in the Orange County Fairgrounds in Middletown, New York, defeating Dudley Dudley and Vampire Warrior.
+They next appeared with ECW in The Flagstaff on August 4, in Jim Thorpe, Pennsylvania, defeating Dudley Dudley and 2 Cold Scorpio.
+The Steiner Brothers made their debut in the Philadelphia, Pennsylvania, ECW Arena on August 5, at WrestlePalooza 1995, teaming with Eddie Guerrero in a loss to Scorpio, Dean Malenko and Cactus Jack.
+On August 25, in Jim Thorpe, they defeated Scorpio and Malenko, and they went on to defeat Scorpio and Chris Benoit the following evening.
+On August 28, they defeated Dudley Dudley and Dances with Dudley in the Big Apple Dinner Theater in Kennett Square, Pennsylvania.

-At Gangstas' Paradise on September 16, 1995, the Steiners joined forces with Tazz in a loss to The Eliminators and Jason.
-On September 23, 1995 in Middletown, they defeated Raven and Stevie Richards.
+At Gangstas' Paradise on September 16, the Steiners joined forces with Taz in a loss to The Eliminators and Jason.
+On September 23, in Middletown, they defeated Raven and Stevie Richards.
 Scott made one more appearance (teaming with Taz in a losing effort against The Eliminators on October 28, 1995) before the brothers departed from ECW.